whitecube/bem-components/README.md

 </a>
 ```

-Now you can pass modifiers and classes as you please:
+You can now pass modifiers and classes as you please:

 ```blade
 <x-btn href="#" modifier="big">Click me!</x-btn>